 Monday, November 4 - Tuesday, November 5, 2019

-The Federal Reserve Bank of San Francisco Fintech team is hosting, in partnership with FinRegLab, “The Role of Consumers in the Data Ecosystem” symposium, from November 4th-5th in Los Angeles.
-The symposium will convene leading researchers, policymakers, and practitioners to engage in key discussions on the role of consumers in the ever-changing data ecosystem.
+The Federal Reserve Bank of San Francisco Fintech team in partnership with FinRegLab, hosted “The Role of Consumers in the Data Ecosystem” symposium, on November 4th-5th in Los Angeles.
+The symposium convened 130 leading researchers, policymakers, and practitioners to engage in key discussions on the role of consumers in the ever-changing data ecosystem.

 About the Event:

 As new financial technologies emerge, consumers have an ever-increasing array of options for using and sharing financial data.
 The continued growth of data-related innovations is poised to further accelerate the rate of data generation and sharing, as well as associated concerns about data use and handling.

 Policymakers, regulators, and other stakeholders have been working to set standards and expand the collective understanding of legal and technical issues related to consumer financial data.
 But more remains to be done, including understanding the appropriate role of consumers in this evolving ecosystem.
 A handful of key questions continue to commonly surface in debates, including: Who owns data?
 Who has the right to access one’s data?
 Who may exercise control over consumer data?